VirajVaitha123/Connect_to_Riot_Games_API/README.md

 # Getting Started

 #### Step 1: Create and activate Virtual Environment
-In the terminal ensure you are at the current working directory, or use CD <filepath-to-Connect_To_Riot_Games_API>
+Clone the repositary and ensure your terminal is pointing to this directory.
+(If not write CD <filepath-to-repo>)

 Run the commands in your terminal below to create the virtual environment, install requirements and activate the virtual environment.

 ```